Economic growth is an increase in the amount of goods and services produced per head of the population over a period of time.

-- Technical progress: New inventions, production processes etc. can increase the productivity of existing resources in industries and help boost economic growth
+- Technical progress: New inventions, production processes etc. can increase the productivity of existing resources in industries and help boost economic growth.

 - Increasing the quantity and quality of factors of production: A larger and more productive workforce will increase GDP.
 More skilled, knowledgeable and productive human resources thus help increase economic growth.
-Similarly, good quality capital, use of better natural resources, emergence of innovative entrepreneurs all aid economic growth in the long run.
+Similarly, good quality capital, use of better natural resources, innovative entrepreneurs all aid economic growth in the long run.

 - Reallocating resources: Moving resources from less-productive uses to more-productive uses will improve economic growth.